 6.4.2 Guidance to language users

-Follow the guidance of ISO/IEC TR 24772-1 clause 6.4.5.
+Follow the guidance of ISO/IEC 24772-1 clause 6.4.5.

 Use procedures from a trusted library to perform calculations where floating-point accuracy is needed.
 Understand the use of the library procedures and test the diagnostic status values returned to ensure the calculation proceeds as expected.